 One of the earliest modding projects I was involved with was Evolution of Combat IV for Jedi Academy.
 For the mod, I produced an auto-updating launcher and developed the in-game menu system.
 I was also the "community manager" producing regular development updates in the run-up to release, as well as preview videos and a trailer.

-The ARTSTATION demo was a WebGL interactive pointcloud "tech demo" created during a 10 week internship for a Heritage Lottery funded project.
+This was a WebGL interactive pointcloud "tech demo" created during a 10 week internship for a Heritage Lottery funded project.
 I acted as lead programmer and network engineer.
-It was my first client-driven project and taught me a lot about working to a brief and managing expectations.
+It was my first fully client-driven project and taught me a lot about working to a brief and managing expectations.
 The project subsequently recieved funding following the demo.

 While working at Homebase I identified an opportunity to streamline the company's process of generating in-store signage for product displays.
 To remove the need for PowerPoint templates and the risk of human error with labelling prices, I developed a web platform to automate the process which is currently in use across a number of stores.